Trains in Cambodia: Everything You Need To Know!

 I went from Phnom Penh to Kampot by train and it cost 9 USD.
 But then from Kampot to Sihanoukville, it cost 6 USD (not just 2$ as the difference might suggest).

-There are two ways to book train tickets in Cambodia: online or at the train station.
+There are two ways to book tickets for the trains in Cambodia: online or at the train station.

 Book Online